kamleshBisht04/Bankist-Project/README.md

 ## License

-This project is licensed under the [Jonas Schmedtmann].
+This project is licensed under the [KAMLESH SINGH BISHT].

 ---